-- ★ Find out which colleges offer merit based aid scholarship programs. - ★ Find out specific information on the type, number and value of scholarships. - ★ Request eligibility requirements and application procedures for applying for scholarships. - ★ Apply early!
-The earliest priority deadline is October 15th with the application and supporting document in file.
+- ★ Find out which colleges offer merit based aid scholarship programs. - ★ Find out specific information on the type, number and value of scholarships. - ★ Request eligibility requirements and application procedures for applying for scholarships. - $\star$ Apply early!
+Merit deadlines can be as early as October 15th.